 |Comet of Origin||C/1861 G1 Thatcher|

-|Peak Activity Meteor Count||20 meteors per hour|
+|Peak Activity Meteor Count||About 18 meteors per hour|

-|Meteor Velocity||30 miles (49 kilometers) per second|
+|Meteor Velocity||29 miles (47 kilometers) per second|

-The Lyrids are known for their fast and bright meteors, though not as fast or as plentiful as the famous Perseids in August, Lyrids can surprise watchers with as many as 100 meteors seen per hour.
+The Lyrids are known for their fast and bright meteors.
+Though not as fast or as plentiful as the famous Perseids in August, Lyrids can surprise watchers with as many as 100 meteors seen per hour.
 Sightings of these heavier showers occurred in 1803 (Virginia), 1922 (Greece), 1945 (Japan), and 1982 (U.S.).
 In general, 10-20 Lyrid meteors can be seen per hour during their peak.

-Find an area well away from city or street lights.
-Come prepared with a sleeping bag, blanket or lawn chair.
+Find an area well away from city lights or street lights.
+Come prepared with a sleeping bag, blanket, or lawn chair.
 Lie flat on your back with your feet facing east and look up, taking in as much of the sky as possible.
 After about 30 minutes in the dark, your eyes will adapt and you will begin to see meteors.
 Be patient – the show will last until dawn, so you have plenty of time to catch a glimpse.

 Where Do Meteors Come From?

 Meteors come from leftover comet particles and bits from broken asteroids.
-When comets come around the sun, they leave a dusty trail behind them.
-Every year the Earth passes through these debris trails, which allows the bits to collide with our atmosphere where they disintegrate to create fiery and colorful streaks in the sky.
+When comets come around the Sun, they leave a dusty trail behind them.
+Every year Earth passes through these debris trails, which allows the bits to collide with our atmosphere where they disintegrate to create fiery and colorful streaks in the sky.

 The pieces of space debris that interact with our atmosphere to create the Lyrids originate from comet C/1861 G1 Thatcher.
-Comet Thatcher was discovered on 5 April 1861 by A. E. Thatcher.
+Comet Thatcher was discovered on April 5, 1861, by A. E. Thatcher.

 It is actually better to view the Lyrids away from their radiant: They will appear longer and more spectacular from this perspective.
 If you do look directly at the radiant, you will find that the meteors will be short – this is an effect of perspective called foreshortening.

-Note: The constellation for which a meteor shower is named only serves to aid viewers in determining which shower they are viewing on a given night.
+Editor's Note: The constellation for which a meteor shower is named only serves to aid viewers in determining which shower they are viewing on a given night.
 The constellation is not the source of the meteors.